aristanetworks/atd-public/labguides/source/media-STP.SVI.rst

 .. image:: images/media-STP.&.SVI.png
    :align: center

-.. note:: The Spanning-Tree protocol (STP) was initially invented in 1985 and is one of the oldest protocols being used in layer 2 network topologies today.
+.. note:: The Spanning-Tree protocol (STP) was initially invented in 1985 and is one of the oldest networking protocols being used in Layer 2 network topologies today.
 STP is classified as a network protocol that builds loop-free logical topology for Ethernet (initially bridged) networks.

-**1.** Log into the **LabAccess** jumpserver:
+1. Log into the **LabAccess** jumpserver:

-   1. Type ``media - VLAN STP`` at the prompt.
-The script will configure the topology with the exception of **Leaf4**.
+   1. Type ``media-vlan`` at the prompt.
+The script will configure the topology with the exception of **Leaf 4**.

-   2. On **spine2**, verify spanning-tree operation in the enviroment, you should see **spine1** is the root bridge
+   2. On **Spine 2**, verify spanning-tree operation in the enviroment, you should see **spine1** is the root bridge.

         .. code-block:: text

-            !
             show spanning-tree
-            !

-**2.** Configure the proper VLAN and interface types on **leaf4** to allow the spanning-tree protocol to operate and have reachability for **host4**
+2. Configure the VLAN and interface types on **Leaf 4** to allow the spanning-tree protocol to operate and have reachability for **Host 2**.

-   1. on **leaf4** create the layer 2 existance of vlan 100 so it can partake in the spannig-tree process
+   1. On **Leaf 4** create the Layer 2 instance of vlan 100.
+Creating this vlan will add itself to the spanning-tree process.

         .. code-block:: text